assely/documentation/ajax.md

 ##### Listening only for autorized or unauthorized actions

-By default, AJAX listen for both autorized and unauthorized actions.
-However, you can narrow that with third argument.
+By default, AJAX listens for both authorized and unauthorized actions.
+However, you can narrow that with the third argument.

 ```php
 // Responds only to logged in users